Kong/konnect-team-interview-vue-exercise/README.md

 # Welcome

-Goal: make this vue app as close to this mock https://www.figma.com/file/zeaWiePnc3OCe34I4oZbzN/Service-Card-List?node-id=0%3A1 as possible
+Goal: make this vue app as close to this mock https://www.figma.com/file/zeaWiePnc3OCe34I4oZbzN/Service-Card-List?node-id=0%3A1 as possible.

 The styling should be responsive and look good different browser window sizes.

-You may use the component doc to help style your components: https://kongponents.netlify.app/components/card.html
+You may use the component docs to help style your components: https://kongponents.netlify.app/components/card.html

+## Functional Requirements

+- Ability to view and search services
+- Working pagination
+- Responsive layout

+### Additional Considerations

+- TypeScript
+- Tests
+- Routing and views
+- Other items covered in Panel 1

 ## Get started by running